Industry Sector Awards

 - The promotion of occupational health and safety externally, for example via the supply and contracting chain; promoting home and leisure safety of staff and their families and 'good neighbour activities' in the community; sharing information via trade associations and other intermediaries etc.

 - Links to corporate performance information and targets reported to stakeholders via the internet.
-If information on occupational health and safety performance is available on your website, you can supply the links for these pages, rather than sending a hard copy of the information.
+If information on occupational health and safety performance is available on your website, you can supply the links for these pages.
 In assessing candidates for the Sector Awards the Panel wishes to see examples of working documents that demonstrate actual implementation of measures and procedures (rather than blank forms).
 These can include, for example:

 - Sample completed risk assessment forms